 This project can be purely computational or can involve up to 50% experimental organic chemistry for students who have completed a year of organic chemistry with lab (potentially including synthesis, spectroscopy, and/or electrochemistry).

 In your application essay please note your computational interests (and any relevant experience), and also whether you'd prefer a purely computational or mixed computation and wet chemistry project.
 DO NOT APPLY TO *BOTH* THIS PROJECT *AND* MY EXPERIMENTAL PROJECT - APPLY TO THE ONE YOU PREFER AND EMAIL ME IF YOU ARE ALSO INTERESTED IN THE OTHER.
 OR BETTER YET, EMAIL FOR AN APPOINTMENT TO COME CHAT WITH ME ABOUT RESEARCH.

-This is envisioned as a 10 week paid summer project conducted from May 11 - July 17, 2019, but shorter periods and/or start and end dates up to a week earlier or later than this *may* be negotiable.
+This is envisioned as an 8-10 week paid summer project conducted from May 16 - July 22, 2022.
+Exact number of weeks and start/end dates can be negotiated in advance, and COVID complications may alter these dates more substantially.
 Hope students on this project will certainly have the option (and perhaps the expectation) to begin during the spring semester and/or to continue the research into the following academic year (for credit or on a volunteer basis.)
 It may also be possible to tie this research to a related CHEM 256B Organic Chemistry II Laboratory elective independent project.